 Should this option appeal to you, it is important to actively listen and understand with love.
 Remember to take a tailored, individualistic approach.
 Tread sensitively—think about how you would feel if you were asked to keep reliving a traumatic event in your life, let alone a series of traumatic events.
 Prayerfully consider how to approach those in your circle so that you can truly “mourn with those that mourn.”

 If you are approached and asked questions about your encounters with racism, please do not use the opportunity to belittle or demean.
 It takes tremendous effort to pluck up the courage to enquire about something so personal.
 Although you absolutely reserve the right to decline the invitation to share thoughts and feelings on this topic, please do so in a considerate manner.

 The truth is that all of us have said, done, or heard racist things and will probably continue to because of the world we live in.
-We need to view President Nelson’s invitation—which was an answer to my silent prayers—not as a personal affront to our moral values, but rather as an opportunity to turn towards God and experience a change of heart.
+We need to view President Nelson’s invitation to foster respect for every human soul, to work tirelessly to build bridges of understanding, and to work together for peace and love—a message that was an answer to my silent prayers—not as a personal affront to our moral values, but rather as an opportunity to turn towards God and experience a change of heart.

 Let’s seek to be less passive and more aggressive in this fight against racism.
 When future injustice occurs, when indignation burns within, when your confidence in humanity seems shattered due to the evil acts of others around us, let us still rise up!
 And more importantly, let us look up to Him who created us perfectly in His image.

 Acknowledgment: Special thanks to Sarah Hamilton-Jiang, a true soul sister who is always available and willing to provide her invaluable guidance and perspective.

 Lead Image: Lola Ogunbote smiles for a photo in front of the London England Temple.